- Introduction

 Note:

-- If you do not currently have an Enterprise licence, contact your account manager for available Enterprise trials.
+If you do not currently have an Enterprise license, contact your account manager for available Enterprise trials.

 - Go to the Automation Cloud navigation menu, and select Admin.